This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Let It Rest: Wait a minute before slicing so the cheese sets and doesn’t spill out.
+- Let It Rest Before Slicing: Wait 1 minute after cooking so the melted cheese sets slightly and stays inside the sandwich.

 Nutrition